temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 ## Create a Workflow

 Workflows are where you configure and organize the execution of Activities.
 You define a Workflow by writing a *Workflow Definition* using one of the Temporal SDKs.
-You can learn more in the [Workflow parameters](https://docs.temporal.io/application-development/foundations/#workflow-parameters) section of the Temporal documentation.
+You can learn more in the [Develop Workflows](https://docs.temporal.io/application-development/foundations?lang=typescript#develop-workflows) section of the Temporal documentation.

 To begin your Workflow, create a new subdirectory called `src`: